By Anna Gay on | No Comments

-1. Do Your Research – Getting to the venue early and having a grasp on the lighting and scenery will help you work out any kinks that might affect your photos.
-If it is a large venue, you’ll know you need your zoom lens.
-If the lighting is dim, then you’ll be prepared to adjust your cameras settings ahead of time, and possibly set up any lighting you may need.
-With this approach, you’ll be sure not to miss any of the action while you are problem-solving.
+Getting to the venue early and having a grasp on the lighting and scenery will help you work out any kinks that might affect your photos.
+If it is a large venue, you will know you need your zoom lens.
+If the lighting is dim, then you’ll be prepared to adjust the settings of your camera ahead of time, and possibly set up any lighting you may need.
+With this approach, you will be sure not to miss any of the action while you are problem-solving.
 Know all the details of the wedding venue.

-4. Keep Your Distance – Don’t hover too close to the photographer.
+Do not hover too close to the primary photographer.
 Part of your job as second shooter is to capture candid moments, and different shooting angles than the main photographer.
 You need to do your best to photograph everything they do, but with a different spin on it, so that if the photographer does accidentally miss a key shot, your photo will save the day!
 Also, be sure to capture the detail shots – flowers, centerpieces, programs, etc.

-5. Be Ready – Even if you are keeping a little bit of distance between you and the photographer, keep your eye on them in case they need anything – new filter, lens change, new battery, or a new set of people to photograph.
+Even if you are keeping a little bit of distance between you and the photographer, keep your eye on them in case they need anything – new lens filter, lens change, new battery, or a new set of people to photograph.

-6. Dress Code – Even though you’re second shooter, you should make sure that you are dressed professionally.
-As second shooter, you are not only representing the photographer who hired you, but you’re representing yourself to potential clients.
+Even though you are a second shooter, you should make sure that you are dressed professionally.
+As second shooter, you are not only representing the photographer who hired you, but you are representing yourself to potential clients.

-7. Speaking of Clients – This is not the best place to advertise your own photography.
+This is not the best place to advertise your own photography.
 If you have been hired as a second shooter, you owe it to the photographer who hired you to let this event be their moment to network, so do not hand out business cards.
 Your time to network will come, but for now, just concentrate on the learning experience.
-It can be humbling to be a second shooter, because naturally, you want to promote yourself, but for now, just enjoy the experience of second shooting and learn everything you can.
+It can be humbling to be a second shooter because naturally, you want to promote yourself, but for now, just enjoy the experience of second shooting and learn everything you can.

-8. Have Fun – Believe it or not, guests look at the photographers when you’re least expecting it!
+Believe it or not, guests look at the photographers when you’re least expecting it!
 It may feel like they aren’t aware of you, but subconsciously they are seeing you.
-You’ve heard it a thousand times, but really, be sure to smile.
+I'm sure you have heard it a thousand times, but really, be sure to smile.
 Nobody is going to want a frowning, seemingly frazzled photographer taking their photo.
 Just relax, stay focused, and have fun!